avimehenwal/avimehenwal.in/content/blog/vuetify.md

 breakpoints
 : width of display devices in pixels

+slots
+: vanilla js feature
+* pass predefined content into a component

 ## CSS Flex System

 Let us assume that our screen is divided into 12 columns.